-Our Company believes that exercising voting rights is an important means of dialogue with the companies we have invested in, and we therefore exercise our voting rights for all our cross-shareholdings.
-When exercising voting rights, we fully consider the management policies and strategies of the companies we are investing in, we assess whether our votes will contribute to the continued growth and improved corporate value in the medium and long term both of our Company and of the companies we are investing in, and we evaluate each voting proposal individually.
+(2) With regard to exercising voting rights for cross-shareholdings are investing in, we assess whether our votes will contribute to the continued growth and improved corporate value in the medium and long term both of our Company and of the companies we are investing in, and we evaluate each voting proposal individually.
 In particular, with regard to the items outlined below that have a significant impact on shareholder interests, we make extremely careful considerations when assessing whether to vote for or against a proposal.